Skeleta in non-Archimedean and tropical geometry

 In the sequel, all semirings will be assumed adically topologised, and so we will typically omit the adjectives `topological' and `adic'.
-A non-Archimedean ring $A$, resp. homomorphism $f:A\rightarrow B$, is adic if and only if $\B^c(A;A^+)$, resp. $\B f$ is (def. \ref{ADIC-def-na}).
+A non-Archimedean ring $A$ (def. \ref{ADIC-def-na}), resp. homomorphism $f:A\rightarrow B$, is adic if and only if $\B^c(A;A^+)$ is adic, resp. $\B f$ is strong.

 \begin{eg} The semifields $H_\vee$ associated to totally ordered Abelian groups (e.g. \ref{semifields}) are adic with respect to the topology of e.g. \ref{semifields-top}.
 All our examples of adic semirings will be adic over some $H_\vee$.
 The convergence condition for such semirings will therefore be that a net $X_n\in\alpha$ converges to $-\infty$ if and only if for each `constant' $r\in H_\vee$, cofinally many $X_n\leq r$ in $\alpha$.